Taking an actuarial apprenticeship

 After I had applied for the apprenticeship I got a call that informed me that the apprenticeship wasn’t going to be ready for another year.
 However, after a separate application process, Aon took me on in an alternate role as a production administrator for that year.
 This role involved assisting on projects from elsewhere in Aon by applying administrative processes in order to make the work more efficient.

 Relevant experience is valuable, but, especially for school leavers, I don’t think it is a requirement.
 When it came to applying for the apprenticeship again, I still didn’t have any in-depth experience of actuarial work.
 Obviously, after a year at a company which provided actuarial services I had a slightly better understanding of what it entailed, but not to any significant extent.
 I think the key thing that impressed during my interview, and that I had demonstrated through my part-time work and at Aon, was my work ethic.
-Things I’d done which I didn’t think were important, such as managing a catering team, ended up giving me skills that helped me significantly.
+Things I’d done that I didn’t think were important, such as managing a catering team, ended up giving me skills that helped me significantly.

 What my job involves